maciejmiklas/ard-log/README.md

 This project contains few utility classes for Arduino projects.

 # Cached access to *millis()*
 Function *millis()* needs few CPU cycles and sometimes we have to access it multiple times within single main-loop.
-The idea is to read value returned by *millis()* and the beginning of each loop iteration, store returned value in global variable and access this stored value instead of calling original function.
+The idea is to read value returned by *millis()* at the beginning of each iteration, store returned value in global variable and access this stored value instead of calling original function.

 *ms()* provides access to cached value.